RithvikB1/APCS-Final-Project-2020/ColosseumGames/doc/README/README.txt

 Instructions:
 Explain how to use the program.
 This needs to be specific:
 Which keyboard keys will do what?
-WASD to move the character around
-Where will you need to click?
+WASD to move the character around.
+Alternatively, the keys can be changed per the user’s desire in Settings Where will you need to click?
-You will click to fire and aim, you will need to click through the start menu and if you choose to go to the upgrade menu, you will have to click around in order to upgrade your stats.
+You will click to fire and aim, you will need to click through the start menus and screens and if you choose to go to the upgrade menu, you will have to click around in order to upgrade your stats.
 Will you have menus that need to be navigated?
 What will they look like?
-Start menu and the upgrade menu, rules screen
+Start menu, choosing a hero, and choosing difficulty before finally coming to the game screen.
+Additionally, other optional menus and screens are accessible such as credits and settings, as well as pause mid-game.
+Death menu and merchant menus’ appearances depend on how user progresses through the game.
 Do actions need to be taken in a certain order?
-You need to defeat the enemies in certain order of waves
+You need to defeat the enemies in certain order of waves after going through the initial amount of screens.

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
 Must-have Features: